International Public Administration (IPA)

-The Public Health Management division teaches students three fundamental skills: skills in budget management, finance, economics and accounting of healthcare costs; skills in epidemiology, health statistics and research methodology as well as information management; and skills in public health, mainly preventive medicine and environmental health.
-This division puts emphasis on economic, financial and administrative management of healthcare services in both the public and private sectors, while preserving the standard foundations of conventional public health education.
+The Public Health Management (PHM) division teaches students three fundamental skills: skills in managing the budget, finance, economics, and accounting of healthcare costs; skills in epidemiology, health statistics, and research methodology as well as information management; and skills in public health, mainly preventive medicine and environmental health.
+This division puts emphasis on the economics and financial as well as administrative management of healthcare services in both the public and private sectors while preserving the standard foundations of conventional public health education.

 Sustainability Science (SS)